-The CITES convention requires that a permit is issued only where the exporting Scientific Authority has determined that trade is not detrimental to the survival of the species.
+The CITES convention requires that a permit should be issued only where the exporting Scientific Authority has determined that trade is not detrimental to the survival of the species.
 As populations of many species, especially large carnivores, vary across the extent of their range in terms of relative densities, protection afforded, amount and type of trade, and robust population data available; regulating the international trade in such species at a sustainable level is challenging.
 Compounding these complexities, many contiguous populations extend across the international borders of two or more countries, each with potentially differing wildlife management plans or regulations.
-There is therefore no single formula that can be applied to every situation; however it is possible to define a set of guidelines, which the Scientific Authority of a Range State can use to evaluate the potential impact of trade on the conservation status of a particular species.
-Indeed, several African countries have recently undertaken reviews of their national lion populations with regard to ongoing sustainability of harvest.
-However, as the resultant reports are not publicly available, it is not possible to evaluate how coherent they are.
-A standardised assessment procedure would allow for comparison between Range States, as well as facilitate those in areas lacking information.
+There is therefore no single formula that can be applied to every situation; however it is possible to define a set of guidelines that will help the Scientific Authority of a Range State to evaluate the potential impact of trade on the conservation status of a particular species.

-A Non-Detriment Finding (NDF) for a CITES Appendix-I or -II species is the result of a scientific assessment, in which the

-Authority takes into account a wide range of information and parameters, with the aim of verifying that a proposed export from a Range State is not detrimental to the survival of that population (Resolution Conf.
+A Non-Detriment Finding (NDF) for a CITES Appendix-I or -II species is the result of a scientific assessment, in which the Authority takes into account a wide range of information and parameters, with the aim of verifying that a proposed export from a Range State is not detrimental to the survival of that population (Resolution Conf.
 16.7 (Rev. CoP17)).
-General guidance on how to perform a NDF was provided by Rosser & Haywood (2002) and Parry-Jones (2013).
+General guidance on how to perform a NDF was provided by Rosser and Haywood (2002) and Parry-Jones (2013).
 A NDF is essentially a risk assessment.
 The precautionary measures and the amount of monitoring and research required should be proportionate to the risk that the harvest of a specimen will be detrimental to the species in the Range State concerned.
 Such a finding is necessarily reliant on the available data.
 However, the data quality varies along with the population dynamics, wildlife management, and monitoring effort throughout the species' range, and even within a given Range State.